Nitsua365/PythonMazeSolver/README.md

 # PythonMazeSolver

 This is a image maze solver that accepts PNG mazes and solves them!
-Uses three algorithms Depth-First Search, Breadth-First Search (WIP), and Dijkstra (WIP)
+Uses three algorithms Depth-First Search, Breadth-First Search, and Dijkstra (WIP)

 # Input constraints:
   - Image must be a PNG